slangenbach/slangenbach/README.md

 ### Hi I'm Stefan 👋

-* I'm currently working in *Machine Learning Engineering* 👨‍💻 at [Covestro](https://www.covestro.com)
+* I'm currently working in *Software Engineering* 👨‍💻 for Data, AI and Cloud at [qdive](https://www.qdive.io)
 * On the side, I'm also learning [TypeScript](https://www.typescriptlang.org) and [Go](https://go.dev)
-* I usually write Python 🐍 and work with AWS ☁️
+* I usually write Python 🐍 and work with AWS and Azure ☁️
 * If I'm not coding away, I might hit the homegym 🏋️‍♂️, go for a hike 🥾 or do some cooking 👨‍🍳

 <!--